Health insurance

 If you need a new hip or knee, the wait for public treatment can be lengthy.
 More than 1.4 million Kiwis supplement our health system with private health insurance so they can skip the queue for elective services.

-However, it doesn’t come cheap and some insurers charge hundreds more than others to cover the same family.
+However, it is costly, and some insurers charge hundreds more than others to cover the same family.

 We collected premiums from six companies for a basic health insurance plan offering at least $300,000 of surgical care.
-We collected premiums for a:
+We collected premiums with excesses of $0, $500 and $1000 for a:

 We also surveyed our members to find out how they rate the service they’re getting from their health insurer.

-Health insurance: do you need it or don’t you?
-It’s a classic $64,000 question.
-If you need a hip replacement, non-urgent heart surgery, or a hysterectomy you might well wish you had insurance.
+Health insurance: do you need it, or don’t you?
+With health insurance policies costing up to $293 a month for a 55-year-old male, it’s an important question.
+If you need a hip replacement, non-urgent heart surgery, or a hysterectomy you may wish you had insurance.
 If you don’t, you’ll be glad you didn’t spend the money.

 If you get sick or suffer from a chronic condition, the public health system will help you sooner or later.
-It’s the “later” bit that makes health insurance worthwhile for some people.
+The “later” bit makes health insurance worthwhile for some people.
 They want the peace of mind they can get treatment when they need it and not have to wait.

-If you’re considering taking out health insurance, you need to ask yourself:
+If you’re considering taking out health insurance, ask yourself the following questions.

-Can you afford to pay for doctors’ visits?
+Can you afford to pay for doctor’s appointments?
 Then it’s probably not worth paying higher premiums for comprehensive cover.
-Likewise, if you can afford the premiums for budget policies that only cover GP visits and other primary healthcare, such as prescriptions, then you can probably afford to pay for doctors’ visits yourself.
+Likewise, if you can afford the premiums for budget policies that only cover GP visits and other primary healthcare, such as prescriptions, then you can probably afford to pay for doctor’s appointments yourself.

 Are you willing to take some of the financial risk?
 Some companies offer cost-sharing policies that only pay a percentage of the claim.
 The idea is if you have some skin in the claim you won’t want to be treated unnecessarily or have the cost of treatment balloon out of control.
 The other way of doing this is by taking out a higher policy excess in exchange for a lower premium.